Continental Airlines: Domestic First Class

 First Class was offered on all domestically configured aircraft.
 It was offered on all Boeing 737s and Boeing 757-300s.
 Seats range from 20.75 to 21 in wide, and had between 37 and 38 in of pitch.
 Passengers aboard this class received free meals, refreshments, and alcoholic beverages.
 Passengers could watch movies on overhead television screens located throughout the cabin.
 In 2009, Continental began to add LiveTV television and Wi-Fi services to all next-generation Boeing 737s and Boeing 757-300s which was free of charge to First Class customers.

-On international flights to Russia, Latin America, the Caribbean, and select cities in South America, Continental's Domestic First Class service was re-branded as Regional Business Class.
+On international flights to Latin America, the Caribbean, and select cities in South America, Continental's Domestic First Class service was re-branded as Regional Business Class.
 These customers received access to Continental's Presidents Club and affiliated Star Alliance lounges on day-of-departure.
 Also, meal choices were frequently substituted to reflect the local cuisine of destinations served, especially on flights to Latin America.